parabolic/parabolic.github.io/_posts/2019-01-06-docker-host-persistence-pattern.markdown

 ### Containers and data persistence

-In this blog post we will be exploring the possibilities to manage, persist and share data between a host and a container by utilizing a simple pattern dubbed "host based persistence".
+In this blog post we will be exploring the possibilities to manage, persist and share data between a host and a container by utilizing a simple pattern dubbed "host based data persistence".

 Before I start diving into technicalities I reckon it is better to clarify a few things so that readers from all levels are on par with what I will be explaining.